QLife-Inc/sorry/README.md

 ### Specify Retry-After

-Can include a `Retry-After` header in your response by specifying the date and time in the `RETRY_AFTER` environment variable in the form `yyyy-MM-dd hh:mm:ss+0000`.
+You can include a `Retry-After` header in your response by specifying the date and time in the `RETRY_AFTER` environment variable in the form `yyyy-MM-dd hh:mm:ss+0000`.

 ```sh
 RETRY_AFTER="2019-06-20 23:59:59+0900" ./maint-server